jerry1998728/AWS-FinOps-Chatbot/README.md

 ## As a Result
-- The LLM now answers simple and advanced finance questions accurately and consistently.
+- The LLM now answers simple and complex finance reporting and operational questions with consistent accuracy.
-- 100% Retrieval precision.
+- 100% Retrieval Precision.
-- 0% Non-determinism and hallucination.
+- 0% Non-Determinism and Hallucination.

 ## Use Cases Validation & Evaluation with Ground Truth Comparison